ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 ] );
 ```

-This method accepts array of arrays as a data source.
+This method accepts an array of arrays as the data source.

-### Updating data in existing spreadsheet widget
+### Updating Data in an Existing Spreadsheet Widget

-To load new data into existing widget:
+To load new data into an existing spreadsheet widget:

 ```js
 CKEDITOR.plugins.spreadsheet.loadData( widget, [